mrtztg/java_practice/README.md

 # Java Practice

-This repo is my fun Java practices.
+This repo is host for my fun Java practices.